h20150547/G547/Final Project/Readme.txt

 Title: Smart Parking Lot System Driver for Raspberry Pi 3B Tested on Raspberry Pi OS (Release: October 30th 2021), Kernel version 5.10

 Summary: This project implements a character device driver for a smart parking lot system consisting of two HC-SR501 PIR sensors.
 The sensors are interfaced with the Raspberry Pi using physical GPIO pins.
 One sensor is to be deployed at the entrance (Pin 35/ GPIO 19) and one at the exit (Pin 33/ GPIO 13) of the parking lot.
-The required connections are shown in the figure below.
+The required connections are shown in "schematic.png".
 The sensors give a high signal whenever they detect some motion in their vicinity.
 Depending on the number of vehicles entering/leaving the parking lot, the number of available parking spaces is shown on the screen.

 1. Build the project $make